anne-zou/FrogsEverywhere/README.md

 # PepeEverywhere
-This is a desktop application where your cursor is trailed by Pepes.
+A simple desktop game application in which your cursor is trailed by Pepes.